d-bl/MAE-gf/docs/counting-snow/index.md

 Only the smallest number in each group is presented as a diagram.
 When you find a snowflake somewhere else, write down how the pairs reorder and look up the number in the text file to identify the family.
+The files do not include the bouncing prefixes and suffixes.

 ### Generate Diagrams